Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # Hardware Connections

-The esp8266 microcontroller I used is the Lolin d1 mini.
+Use any arduino compatable controller you want - esp8266, esp32, or arduino board - by setting flags in the software.
+I used is the Lolin d1 mini esp8266.
 The pinouts are shown below:

 ![image](https://github.com/user-attachments/assets/deb7757e-022d-40d1-9cd0-f9b4820fb36a)